 There are different types of commercial real estate loans available based on the borrower’s requirements.
 Some of the common ones are listed below:

 A Traditional Commercial Mortgage applies to properties like shopping centers, office buildings, multi-family residences, and industrial buildings.
 In most cases, the property has to occupy by the owner and the commercial loan is secured in nature.
-Terms of this loan type vary widely based on lender requirements.
+Terms of this loan type vary widely based on lender requirements to have a breif you should knonw how a real estate business works.
 For example, the loan tenure may be 25-years with loan-to-value ratios of 80% while in other cases, it may be lent for a period of 10 years at a loan-to-value ratio of 65%.
 Banks are careful in lending Traditional Commercial Mortgages and select candidates who have a clean credit profile, a profitable business, and a low debt-service coverage ratio.

 SBA 504 Loans cater specifically to owner-occupied real estate options and long-term equipment purchases.
 504 loans are categorized under two loan types: 1.
 From Certified Development Company (CDC) for up to 40% of the loan amount and 2.
 From the bank for 50% or more of the loan amount.
 The borrower would be responsible for paying at least 10% as down payment.
 The CDC portion of the loan may increase up to ranges of USD 5 million to USD 5.5 million, thus indicating that the entire project being financed is no more than $10 million in terms of value.
 Interest and treasury rates are determined and fixed after the loan application is received.
 In 2017, these rates have fluctuated between 4% and 5%.
 Banks offer variable interest rates and these loans are fully amortized as well.